JayKays/Datasyn/README.md

-# Datasyn
+# Computer Vision

-Assigents for the course TDT4255 Computer Vision and Deep Learning
+Assignments for the course TDT4255 Computer Vision and Deep Learning